How to Lock Apps on iPhone and iPad: 6 Tested Ways in 2026

 Note that this method is only available for built-in apps and not for third-party apps.

 Step 1.
 Go to Settings on your iPhone or iPad.
-Tap General, scroll down and choose Restrictions.
+Tap General.
+Scroll down and choose Restrictions.

 Step 3.
 Scroll down the list and customize the types of apps, content and settings you want others to have access to.
 Under the Allow section, turn off individual apps that you don’t want others to access without your permission.
 You can disable Restrictions anytime you want.

 This is how to lock apps on iPhone without Screen Time, which is also super easy.
-To change your current Restrictions passcode, you have to enter it to disable Restrictions and then enter a new one to enable Restrictions.

 For iOS 12 and later